Sports in Charlotte, North Carolina: Motorsports

 Along with Indianapolis, Charlotte is considered one of the hubs of American motorsports with most NASCAR teams and several open wheel and sports car teams calling Charlotte and the area surrounding it home.

 Uptown Charlotte is home of the NASCAR Hall of Fame and the now defunct Charlotte Speedway was the site of the first NASCAR Strictly Stock (a precursor to the modern NASCAR Cup Series) race on June 19, 1949, Bob Flock won the pole and Jim Roper was declared the winner after Glenn Dunaway's car failed post-race inspection.

+Charlotte previously held the Indy Racing League (now IndyCar Series) from 1997 to 1999, the race was known as the VisionAire 500K, during the 1999 race, three spectators were killed when debris from a crash on the track went into the grandstands.
+The race was stopped and canceled, and the event was removed from the Indy Racing League schedule.

 Since then a number of Charlotte-area venues have played host to NASCAR's top series including Metrolina Speedway on the Metrolina Fairgrounds in Charlotte, and Charlotte Motor Speedway in Concord.
-CMS hosts three Sprint Cup Series events per year including the NASCAR Sprint All-Star Race and has been hosting NASCAR's premier series since 1960.
+CMS hosts two Cup Series events each year: The Coca-Cola 600 in the spring, the longest race of the year, and the Bank of America 400 in the fall, a Chase race, the fall race was previously held on the track's infield road course, and CMS held the All-Star Race from 1985, and again from 1987 to 2019.